quicksilver-zone/quicksilver/web-ui/README.md

 **Has Blockers**

-- [ ] Fix CCX in assets page
 - [ ] Build liquid governance page

 **Assets**

 - [ ] Fix the way queries for networks and entries in components are created.
-Rather than defining one for each network, create a function that iterates through the .env entry for live networks and creates the queries and components for each. `pages/assets.tsx`
+Rather than defining one for each network, create a function that iterates through the .env entry or liveNetworks call for live networks and creates the queries and components for each. `pages/assets.tsx`